This blog post will look at simple ways you can optimize WordPress and improve your site’s performance.

 7. Install a WordPress Caching Plugin

-But if you don’t mind shelling out a few bucks, premium plugin WP-Rocket will make your website soar!
+But if you don’t mind shelling out a few bucks, premium plugin WP-Fastest-Cache-Premium will make your website soar!
 Once you’ve installed the free version, you can upgrade to the premium plugin via the settings page.

 8. Reduce the Number of Posts Shown

 If you have lots of posts, you might want to consider reducing the number of posts shown.
 Doing so will give your website load time a performance boost.

 Here’s how: Log into the WordPress dashboard and go to Settings > Reading > “Blog pages show at most.”
 Then change displayed posts to 5 or fewer.

 9. Watch Those Widgets!

 Widgets are cool and can add great functionality to your website, but choose them wisely.
 As I worked through optimizing my site, I found that I had two widgets that were impacting my site more than everything else combined.

 The first widget was a “Page” widget, which listed out all my pages in a menu.
 The second widget was a Twitter feed that showed my most recent tweets.
 While it was nice to have the Twitter feed showing in my blog, it wasn’t worth the extra time it took to download my tweets.

 So be mindful of the various social feeds that your website needs to connect to and test whether they slow down your site.

 By reducing the file size and compressing your images and videos, your pages will load faster.
 I recommend an online compression service such as Squoosh.app or Tiny PNG instead of WordPress plugins like WP-Smush.
 Using one of these services reduces the need to add one more plugin.
 Plus it reduces resource consumption on your server.